Dev Virahsawmy: Early life

-Dev's father Simadree was a minister of the Labour Party who later defected to rival party MTD.
+Dev Virahsawmy's father was a minister of the Labour Party who later defected to rival party MTD.
 Former MMM minister Jayen Cuttaree was Dev Virahsawmy's brother-in-law.

-Political life
+Political career

-Between 1966 and 1987, he was a politician and one of the three leaders of the Mauritian Militant Movement (MMM).
-On 22 September 1970 he became the first member of the MMM to be elected to the National Parliament by winning the vacant seat at by-elections held in Constituency No. 5 (Pamplemousses-Triolet).
-These by-elections resulted from the untimely death of former attorney general Lall Jugnauth who had been duly elected in Constituency No. 5 at the 1967 General Elections under the IFB banner.
+Between 1968 and 1973, Virahsawmy was a politician and one of the three leaders of the Mauritian Militant Movement (MMM).
+On 22 September 1970, he became the first member of the MMM to be elected to the Legislative Assembly by winning the vacant seat at by-elections held in Constituency No. 5 (Pamplemousses-Triolet).
+These by-elections resulted from the untimely death in office of former Attorney General Lall Jugnauth who had been duly elected in Constituency No. 5 at the 1967 General Elections under the Independence Party/IFB banner.
+Virahsawmy conceded that his victory at the 1970 by-elections was not because rural voters liked the newly-formed MMM, a party founded by urban idealists.
+Instead he attributed the MMM's first electoral victory solely to voters' desperation to express their anger and disappointment towards Seewoosagur Ramgoolam and Gaetan Duval who formed an alliance in 1969 simply to allow Ramgoolam to stay in power after Bissoondoyal's IFB had deserted Ramgoolam's government, and UDM had splintered out of the PMSD.
+A few months earlier Ramgoolam and Duval had bitterly fought against each other during the pre-independence 1967 electoral campaign.
+However, Paul Bérenger disagreed with Virahsawmy's analysis and instead started to dream about the MMM's future electoral victories nationwide, especially by the aggressive application of identity politics.